WillJHaggard/gulpflow/README.md

 The style option to expanded is so it is readable.
 All output style values include - nested | expanded | compact | compressed

+###gulp default task

+A gulp.task that is set to 'default' so it can be called just by running:

+	gulp

+in the terminal

+It runs the listed array (second param) in that order all at once.